Manned Orbiting Laboratory: Usefulness of humans

-The report concluded that crewed systems had many advantages over automated ones, which lost up to half their images to cloud cover on a typical mission.
+The report's authors concluded that the justification for manned MOL was stronger than they had believed.
+Crewed systems had many advantages over automated ones, which lost up to half their images to cloud cover on a typical mission.
 A human could select the best angle for a photograph, and could switch between color and infrared, or some other special film, depending on the target.
 This was especially useful for dealing with camouflaged targets.
 The MOL also had the ability to change orbits, and could shift from its regular 150 nmi orbit to a 200 to 300 nmi one, giving it a view of the entire Soviet Union.

-The report's authors believed that unmanned MOL would more likely fail early missions and slowly improve, while manned MOL would be "self-healing" and crews would not repeat mistakes.
-Experience on Projects Mercury, Gemini and the X-15 had demonstrated that crew initiative, innovation and improvisation was often the difference between success and failure of the mission.
-Because of the early failures, they predicted that unmanned MOL would always be less successful overall than manned MOL regardless of the number of missions.
-After manned MOL perfected the system the program could fly both unmanned and manned missions, the report stated.
+The authors believed that an uncrewed MOL would more likely fail early missions and slowly improve, while a crewed MOL would be "self-healing" and crews would not repeat mistakes.
+Experience on Projects Mercury, Gemini and the X-15 had demonstrated that crew initiative, innovation and improvisation were often the difference between the success and failure of the mission.
+Because of the early failures, they predicted that uncrewed MOL would always be less successful overall than crewed MOL regardless of the number of missions.
+After crewed MOL perfected the system, the program could fly both uncrewed and crewed missions, the report stated.

 Debate also persisted about the value of the very high resolution (VHR) imaging being developed for MOL and KH-9 Hexagon, or whether the resolution provided by Gambit 3 was sufficient.
 After the Liberty incident in June 1967 and the Pueblo incident in January 1968, there was an increased focus on intelligence gathering by satellite.
 The Director of Central Intelligence, Richard M. Helms, commissioned a report on the value of VHR, which was completed in May 1968.
 It concluded that it would help identify smaller items and features, and increase the understanding of Soviet procedures and processes, and the capacities of some of its industrial facilities, it would not alter estimates of technical capabilities, or assessments of the size and deployment of forces.
-Whether the benefit justified the cost was unclear, but by 1968 USAF decided that the automated system's longer development time and less certain capability meant that first MOL missions required astronauts.
+Whether the benefit justified the cost was unclear, but by 1968 USAF decided that the automated system's longer development time and less certain capability meant that the first MOL missions required astronauts.
 Later ones could be crewed or automated as needed.